Microsoft Surface Pro 6 gets huge price cut on Amazon Prime Day

-The price of the Microsoft Surface Pro 6 has been cut for Amazon Prime Day 2019 in both the US and the UK, with Microsoft's slim and stylish Windows 10 tablet — which also doubles as a lightweight laptop — seeing drops of around $300/£300.
+The price of the Microsoft Surface Pro 6 has been cut for Amazon Prime Day 2019 in both the US and the UK, with Microsoft's slim and stylish Windows 10 tablet — which also doubles as a lightweight laptop — seeing drops of up to $300/£300.

 Sign up for Prime Day

 You'll need to be an Amazon Prime member to take advantage of Prime Day deals.
-You can sign up for a free trial, which will see you through Prime Day and which you can cancel after 30 days, or if you like the look of Prime then right now you can save £20 on a one-year subscription.
+You can sign up for a free trial, which will see you through Prime Day and which you can cancel after 30 days.

 Often, the Type Cover is sold separately, which can add a not inconsiderable extra amount onto the asking price if you want to use it as a laptop.
 The fact that the Type Cover is included here makes this one of the best Amazon Prime Day Deals we've seen so far.